Kenji776/SF-Github-Project-Helper/readme.md

 ## Setting Up Your Project

 Simply download this projects contents and put them in a folder which will contain your Salesforce/Github project.
-Alternatly, you may install it into a folder using npm using
+Alternatly, you may install it into a folder with npm using

 `npm install https://github.com/Kenji776/SF-Github-Project-Helper.git`